 - Poor lending practices, such as poor underwriting skills or an overly aggressive loan expansion programme, coupled with an absence of incentives to identify problem loans at an early stage and to take corrective action. - Excessive concentrations across the business model, including funding, lending, sources of income and risk.
 Concentrations can accumulate across products, business lines, countries and legal entities, and can be destabilising.
-Large exposure regimes implemented by many countries aim to limit some concentrations. - Concentration of lending to one geographical area or industrial sector has been the cause of problems for many banks.
-Unless a bank maintains a diversified loan portfolio, it is exposed to the risk that loans to any particular area, or group of related companies, could become impaired at the same time.
-That said, there may be risk management dangers for a specialised bank or a small bank in trying to diversify. - Products containing the same types of risk under different labels and in different booking units, such as structured products and off-balance sheet funding structures, can mask exposures and risks. - Concentrations in the investment portfolio coupled with undue reliance on credit rating agencies can result in increased risks. - Concentrations in funding, particularly when coupled with concentrations in lending, can also be destabilising. - Structural imbalances in a bank's liquidity position, determined by, for example, an unsustainable maturity structure, a high loan-to-deposit ratio, or a low share of stable sources of funding on total liabilities.
+Large exposure regimes implemented by many countries aim to limit some concentrations. - o Concentration of lending to one geographical area or industrial sector has been the cause of problems for many banks.
+Unless a bank maintains a diversified loan portfolio, it is exposed to the risk that loans to any particular area, or group of related companies, could become impaired at the same time. - o Products containing the same types of risk under different labels and in different booking units, such as structured products and off-balance sheet funding structures, can mask exposures and risks. - o Concentrations in the investment portfolio coupled with undue reliance on credit rating agencies can result in increased risks. - o Concentrations in funding, particularly when coupled with concentrations in lending, can also be destabilising. - Structural imbalances in a bank's liquidity position, determined by, for example, an unsustainable maturity structure, a high loan-to-deposit ratio, or a low share of stable sources of funding on total liabilities.
 An excessive concentration of funding is typical of business models that are overly reliant on ample market liquidity and that ignore the liquidity risk. - Excessive risk-taking, such as through speculative trading.
-This may come about when a bank's compensation scheme ties compensation or bonuses to short-term performance (eg short-term increases in the bank's profits, earnings or share price).10 When compensation is linked to performance targets that do not take the related risks into consideration, bank managers have an incentive to assume a higher risk profile.
+This may come about when a bank's compensation scheme ties compensation or bonuses to short-term performance (eg short term increases in the bank's profits, earnings or share price).
+When compensation is linked to performance targets that do not take the related risks into consideration, bank managers have an incentive to assume a higher risk profile.
 They also have an incentive to under-invest in risk control staff and other critical risk management activities, such as investment in the information technology (IT) tools needed to accurately aggregate and monitor risk positions to ensure they are up to date.
 Excessive risk-taking may also come about when a bank's culture is oriented towards year-on-year profit increases.
 Other reasons may include weaknesses in risk culture and governance, lack of risk experience and skills among senior executive and non-executive management, a lack of influence of the risk function, and weaknesses in the way risk is measured and reported.
 Finally, risk management may not evolve at the same pace as financial innovation. - Overrides of constraints in existing policies and procedures, such as limits on concentration, connected lending, value-at-risk exposure of the trading book, and liquidity risk tolerance.
 Strong individuals within the bank may override policies and procedures by force of personality, dominant ownership or executive position.
-In public sector banks, this can also come about through political interference.
+In public sector banks, this can also come about through political interference. - Excessive balance sheet growth.
+In the run-up to the crisis, some banks had only limited understanding of, and control over, their potential balance sheet growth and liquidity needs, including cross-border funding needs.
+They failed to properly price the risk that exposures to certain off-balance sheet vehicles might need to be funded on the balance sheet precisely when it became difficult or expensive to raise such funds externally.
+Some boards had not put in place mechanisms to monitor the implementation of strategic decisions, such as balance sheet growth.

-10 See Financial Stability Forum (2009).
+&lt;sup>5 See Financial Stability Forum (2009).